bjyoung/Horizon-Guide/C# Coding Style Guide.md

 ## Implicitly Typed Local Variables

-- Avoid implicit typing when possible, unless typing is obvious
+- Avoid implicit typing (var) when possible, unless typing is obvious
   - Do not assume type is clear from method names

 ## Whitespace, Tab & Curly Braces